yuanners/tp/docs/UserGuide.md

 Format: `/refundorder <order ID>`.

-* The order ID refers to the order ID given from [printing the list of orders](#advanced-mode-list-all-orders).
+* The order ID refers to the order ID given from [printing the list of orders](#advanced-mode-list-all-orders) or the `orders.json` file.
     * You cannot refund an order that has already been refunded.
+    * The ID can be copied and pasted from and into the CLI for ease of use.

+More information about data storage and `.json` files can be found [here](#save-file).

 **Example of Usage**
 Assume you want to refund the following order.